 Increasing your intake of foods rich in healthy fats is an excellent way of reducing your carb intake you eat without affecting your body’s energy levels.
 This type of nutrient is essential for the metabolism to work well and also contribute to making you feel more full.

 Some of the best sources are as follows:

 - Seeds (chia, linseed, sunflower)

-Make sure you’re eating enough protein
+4. Make sure you’re eating enough protein

 Although much has been said of proteins, today they are recognized as essential for good health and body weight.

-Foods that contain protein should make up 35% of your daily calories, and if possible should be included in your first meal of the day.
+Foods that contain this nutrient should make up 35% of your daily calories, and if possible should be included in your first meal of the day.
 Given their high energy content, they will help you to perform better and support your metabolism.